3 female founders share their plant-based journeys — and their tips

 The plant-protein industry is one of the fastest-growing agri-food sectors in Canada, offering plenty of opportunities for female – and male – entrepreneurs.
-To encourage that conversation, Plant Protein Alliance of Alberta is offering a webinar, Female Founders in Canadian Food Innovation, on Oct.
-14th (to register, just go to this Eventbrite link.)
+To encourage that conversation, Plant Protein Alliance of Alberta held a webinar with three female founders as part of Small Business Week.

 Ten years ago, Hailey Jeffries hardly knew a fava bean from a jelly bean.

 Now she can talk your head off about the fava bean’s nutritional value, the fact that it’s high in protein and fibre, and especially about its unique characteristic – it doesn’t taste ‘beany’ when milled into flour or added to recipes.

 She wants to make fava a darling of the plant-protein industry on Canada’s prairies.
 That’s why she founded Prairie Fava three years ago in Glenboro, Man., 45 minutes southeast of Brandon.

 The young company has been so successful, it has attracted the attention of Protein Industries Canada and the French company Roquette, which will partner with Prairie Fava on a $19.2-million project to increase fava bean processing and development on the prairies.
 “It’s incredible to have that validation, that major players in the marketplace see fava as a big part of the future,” says Jeffries.